 Car accidents can be stressful, particularly when you need to seek compensation for injuries, vehicle damage, and other expenses related to a crash.
 Maine is an at-fault state, which means that damages related to car accidents are the responsibility of the driver who caused the crash.
 Typically, when you’re involved in a collision in Maine, you file a claim with the at-fault motorist’s insurance policy and recover compensation for medical expenses, your vehicle repair or replacement, and lost wages from their insurer.
+Having an experienced Maine uninsured motorist lawyer on your side can help make these claims easier.

-But what if the other motorist doesn’t have insurance or only has limited insurance coverage?
+What if the other motorist doesn’t have insurance or only has limited insurance coverage?
 What if it was a hit-and-run crash, and you have no way of finding the driver?
 That’s where uninsured and underinsured motorist coverage comes into play.
 Maine requires all motorists to carry uninsured/underinsured motorist coverage to use in the event that they are hit and injured by a driver who lacks insurance or whose insurance coverage is insufficient to pay for the accident.

 Uninsured motorist coverage protects drivers and their property in the event that the person who caused a crash has no insurance coverage.